When we mention Go-to-Market strategy, there’s one thing that comes to mind. Product launches.

 It’s important to define the difference between a launch and a release with your stakeholders, but you also need a launch framework if you’re going to want to not just keep up, but get ahead of the market.

-At Go-to-Market Academy, we break launches down into four tiers.
+To better show this, we'll break launches down into four tiers.

 Tier 1